blomadam/blomadam.github.io/_posts/2017-04-12-project-3-exploration.md

-Need to decide which vairables should become dummified.
-We do this with categorical classifications that we expect to have a stron impact on the result.
+Need to decide which variables should become dummified.
+We do this with categorical classifications that we expect to have a strong impact on the result.
 Utilities and RoofMatl may not be good choices since there is so little variation... though we should inspect them to see if there is a strong correlation with the price.

 ```python